DEPARTMENT OF LEARNING SCIENCES PROGRAMS

 Special Education, B.S.Ed.

-The bachelor of science in education in special education degree prepares students to teach children and youth with disabilities who receive special education services in schools.
-Students in the program work closely with faculty who have extensive experience working with children and youth with disabilities, and participate in both rigorous, practical coursework and applied classroom experiences.
+The Georgia State University Bachelor of Science in Education in Special Education degree prepares students to teach children and youth with disabilities who receive special education services in schools.
+Students in the program work closely with faculty who have extensive experience working with children and youth with disabilities and participate in both rigorous, practical coursework and applied classroom experiences.

-Teacher candidates who successfully complete the program and receive a passing score on the appropriate GACE test(s) will be certified to teach in one of three special education areas.
-Our graduates go on to teach in charter, public, private and specialized school settings.
+Teacher candidates who complete the program and receive a passing score on the appropriate GACE test(s) will be certified to teach in one of three special education areas.
+Our graduates go on to teach in charter, public, private, and specialized schools.

 Our two special education certification areas are: